for female voice and 2-channel audio

 Performed by Meg Sheppard

-A live female voice interacts with the tape, performing live.
-It tries to find its own language and music on the one hand, and imitates, reacts to, and plays with the child's voice on tape on the other hand.
+A female voice interacts with the 2-channel audio, performing live.
+It tries to find its own language and music on the one hand, and imitates, reacts to, and plays with the child's voice on the other hand.
 It moves through a variety of characters in search of a confident, strong voice.
-Moments of Laughter explores the edge between the “wilderness” and natural flexibility of the child’s voice and the cultural formations and extended vocal techniques of the female voice.
+Moments of Laughter explores the edge between the "wilderness" and natural flexibility of the child's voice and the cultural formations and extended vocal techniques of the female voice.

 Moments of Laughter was commissioned by the Vancouver New Music Society with the financial assistance of the Canada Council, and was first performed by Meg Sheppard.
 The poem "DADADO" was written by Norbert Ruebsaat.